V1ola1ne/Download-Files-PS-Module/README.md

 You can no do tow things:

 either
-1. Open Powershell and type: `$env:PSModulePath`\
+1. Open Powershell and type:

+       env:PSModulePath

     This will display the Folders, from which powershell is able to directly import Modules Go to one off the Specified folder and inside of it, create an new folder named\
     `Modules.Download.Files`\
     Place `Modules.Download.Files.psm1` and `Modules.Download.Files.psd1` inside this Folder.\
     Now you should be able to import the module by using:

        Import-Module Modules.Download.Files